lukaszkorecki/command-center/README.md

-# Eight Megs And Constantly Swapping
+# Eighty Megs And Constantly Surprising :tophat:

 > It's **that** simple.
 Now don't you **want** to become a cult leader?